The Chrysanthemums (band)

 The Chrysanthemums are an English art-pop group.
 The project began as a collaboration between multi-instrumentalist Terry Burrows (known in the band as "Yukio Yung") and Alan Jenkins, the leader of The Deep Freeze Mice.
 The first releases were performed in the studio by Burrows and Jenkins alone.
 Other personnel were gradually added, including Vladimir Zajkowiecz on bass, Robyn Gibson (now lead singer with The Junipers) on drums and Jonathan Lemon on keyboards, enabling them to complete several tours of mainland Europe, where there was most interest in their work.

 The music can be characterized as a blend of psychedelic pop, punk and elements of progressive rock.
-Lyrics are often surreal in nature, and delivered by Burrows in classic laconic English tones reminiscent of Ray Davies, Robyn Hitchcock or Syd Barrett.
+Lyrics are often surreal, and delivered by Burrows in classic laconic English tones reminiscent of Ray Davies, Robyn Hitchcock or Syd Barrett.
 The group's 1992 album Odessey and Oracle was a cover album of The Zombies' 1968 LP of the same title.